cs3157/recitations/recitation-4.md

 the other hand can be incremented and decremented and moved around however you like. *s, however, can't be modified; it's a string literal!

-Some useful string operations (need to #include string.h):
+Some useful string functions (need to #include string.h):
 ```c
 char d[20];
 char c[] = "abc";